APereira23/etch-a-sketch/README.md

 APereiras's Etch-a-Sketch: a Javascript project for The Odin Project's Foundations Course!

 The program creates a custom grid with user-defined box sizes.
-It paints a random color in each box the mouse hovers.
+It then paints a random color in each box the mouse hovers, darkening the colors by repeatedly hovering a previously colored box.

 This project gave me a much clearer understanding of the fundamental DOM manipulation tools at my disposal (creating and editing elements, changing attributes, using event listeners, etc.).